hungsu/digital_garden/src/site/notes/Advice/Tools to succeed at remote work with ADHD.md

 Having [[ADHD\|ADHD]] exacerbates all the challenges and rewards of [[Private/Remote work\|Remote work]].
 There is no threat of office mates coming to your desk to politely break your flow, but also no social accountability.

 It has been said that [[Claims/All failure is systems failure\|All failure is systems failure]].
 It is helpful to adopt this mindset in treating ADHD, as those with it tend to blame themselves for all their troubles, leading to a negative feedback loop.
-Additionally, changing one's environment is non-invasive and highly affordable compared to other treatments.
+Additionally, changing one's environment is non-invasive and highly affordable compared to medication and therapy.
 Here are some environmental changes that have helped me.

 #### Control the noise with brown noise and wireless earphones